multila/multila-lexer/README.md

 ## Example

-The following example program writes an LL(1) parser by hand and uses `multila-lexer` to fetch tokens.
-It parses a simple language with the following grammar rules, denoted in EBNF:
+The following example program implements an LL(1) top-down parser for simple language with the following grammar, specified in EBNF.
+It uses `multila-lexer` to fetch tokens.

 ```
 program = { assignment };